 The Active Transportation Plan (ATP) endeavors to develop and promote an interconnected and universally accessible network of sidewalks, trails, and on-street bicycle facilities that encourage citizens to use active/non-motorized modes of transportation to safely and efficiently reach any destination.
 View the Active Transportation Plan Document (PDF)

-The Town Branch and Cato Springs Trails will provide connectivity from the Razorback Greenway to the new Regional Park in southwest Fayetteville.
-Portions of the Town Branch Trail are complete, with the remaining sections west of Greathouse Park under construction in 2015 into early 2016.
-Design is being finalized on The Cato Springs Trail with construction planned for late spring of 2016.
+The Town Branch and Cato Springs Trails will provide connectivity from the Razorback Greenway to the new Kessler Mountain Regional Park in southwest Fayetteville.
+The Town Branch Trail is complete and construction is well under way on the Cato Springs Trail with completion planned for winter of 2017.

 Clabber Creek Trail - Rupple Road to Holcomb Elementary

 The trail extension will extend from the existing section of Clabber Creek Trail at Rupple Road east to Salem Road, then northeast across Gary Hampton Softball Complex to Holcomb Elementary School.
 The trail length will be 0.75 miles.